KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_5_creating_a_service_&_fetching_data.md

 {% hint style='info' %}
 A service is just one piece of your larger application.
 Services are used to:
 * share data or logic across multiple components of an application to avoid code duplication
-* encapsulate external interactions (like with our API).
+* contain an interaction with some other piece of software that you may not have written yourself (like with our API).
 {% endhint %}

 1. First, use **Angular CLI** to generate a service named **quiz** within the _quiz_ directory.
 In Git Bash or iTerm2, type: `ng g service quiz/quiz`